top of page

 One block away lived his godfathers and best friends of his grandparents, the co-founders of the Leslie-Lohman Museum of Gay and Lesbian Art.

-On the day of his birth his parents would take him to hear a 15 year old teacher from India speak about inner peace and self knowledge.
+On the day of his birth his parents would take him to hear their teacher, a 15 year old guru from India, speak about inner peace and self knowledge.
 The next day his father would go back to driving a taxi and continue primal scream therapy to address the effects of a difficult childhood and his service in Vietnam.
 His mother eventually returned to work as an executive secretary on Wall Street and would continue investigating the esoteric through new age mysticism and philosophy.
 They would both meditate an hour a day and regularly attend satsang.

 At the age of 13 MIDABI began painting the undersides of tablecloths and secondhand furniture.
 At 15 he was making digital art on his first computer.
-In the summer of 1994, he began accessing altered states.
-On a morning after he would remark to his friends that he was no longer afraid to dance; an absolution, pivotal.
+Soon after he began accessing altered states.
+On a morning after, he would remark to his friends that he was no longer afraid to dance; an absolution, pivotal.
 It was around this time that his father handed him a book titled, The Teachings of Don Juan;

 A Yaqui Way of Knowledge.